 The Need for CCCS...

 Emotional stress is an occupational hazard for those providing client-facing services for people in need.
 Susceptible occupations with acknowledged need for Emotional Self-Care include: First Responders (Police, Ambulance, Fire), Doctors, Nurses, Social Workers, Psychologists, Chaplains, Care Providers, etc…Including: community volunteers and faith-based ministries.
-This stress can be manifested in the form of Burn-out and Compassion Fatigue.
+This stress can be manifested in various forms, including: Burn-out and Compassion Fatigue.

 Burn-out is a syndrome conceptualised as resulting from chronic workplace stress that has not been successfully managed.
 It is characterised by three dimensions: